-Approaching the Truth of "Mysterious Opera" ?!
-How to Enjoy Handel "Scilla" 120%
+Get closer to the truth of "mysterious opera" ?!
+How to enjoy Handel "Scilla" 120%

 File.24 Kanagawa Prefectural Music Hall "Scilla"

 Handel's opera "Scilla" was written based on the latter half of the dictator Lucius Cornelius Sulla, who existed in ancient Rome.
 Even though the script and sheet music remain, it is uncertain whether it was performed at the theater at that time, and it is a work that is rarely performed even in modern Europe.
 From an amateur's point of view, I wonder, "Is that because it's bad?"
 (Excuse me!).